canyoning equipment What is needed for canyoning?

 canyoning equipment

-This type of rope is called ‘static’ because it has no elasticity, unlike those used for mountaineering and free climbing.
-It is essential to avoid swaying and stretching during descent manoeuvres.
+This type of rope is less elastic (and cheaper!) than the dynamic ropes we generally use for mountaineering and Free climbing.
+It is essential to avoid exaggerated swaying and stretching during rope maneuvers.

-Finally, from the world of scuba diving, canyoning has borrowed the neoprene wetsuit, usually 0.5 mm thick, often used together with a hood, socks and gloves, to protect against the cold.
-In the case of ravines with particularly icy water, the neoprene wetsuit can be replaced by a dry suit.
+Prolonged immersion, lack of sunshine, and drafts formed in recessed gorges combined with waiting times result in significant heat loss.
+To avoid all risks of hypothermia, we must compensate with adequate thermal protection.
+From the world of scuba diving, canyoneering has borrowed the neoprene wetsuit usually between 5 and 7 mm thick, used in conjunction with socks , to protect against the cold.
+In the case of gorges with particularly icy water, the neoprene wetsuit can be replaced by a dry suit.

 We have all the canyoning equipment